This checklist should be used to guide the design and evaluation of asynchronous online

 students' regular online presence throughout the semester.

-- RSI Community-building activities encourage interaction and engagement among participants.
+Community-building activities encourage interaction and engagement among participants.

 - Several examples of such interactive/collaborative activities include online discussions,